Dutch intervention in Bali (1906)

-The Dutch intervention in Bali in 1906 was a Dutch military intervention in Bali as part of the Dutch colonial suppression, killing over 1,000 people, most of whom were civilians.
-It was part of the Dutch campaign for the suppression of most of the Netherlands East-Indies.
-The campaign killed the Balinese rulers of Badung and their wives and children, as well as destroying the southern Bali kingdoms of Badung and Tabanan and weakening the kingdom of Klungkung.
-It was the sixth Dutch military intervention in Bali.
+The Dutch conquest of Southern Bali in 1906 was a Dutch military intervention in Bali as part of the Dutch colonial conquest of the Indonesian islands, killing an estimated 1,000 people.
+It was part of the final takeover of the Netherlands East-Indies and the fifth Dutch military intervention in Bali.
+The campaign led to the deaths of the Balinese rulers of Badung and Tabanan kingdoms, their wives and children and followers.
+This conquest weakened the remaining independent kingdoms of Klungkung and Bangli, leading to their invasion two years later.